corda/corda-docs/content/en/docs/corda-enterprise/4.7/node/archiving/archive-library.md

     fun execute(): ImportSnapshotResults
 }
 ```
 ### Delete Marked

-Deletes the marked items from the Corda vault
+Deletes the marked items from the Corda vault.

 ```kotlin
 /**
  * Invoke the delete marked flow to delete the marked items from the vault schema.